 In 2014 Ové became the first Caribbean artist to be commissioned by the British Museum, with his pair of seven-metre high Moko Jumbie sculptures exhibited in the Great Court as part of the Celebrating Africa exhibition.
 They are now permanently installed in their Africa gallery.

 He has participated in other museum and institutional shows including Reclamation!
 Pan-African Works from the Beth Rudin DeWoody Collection, Tubman Museum of Art, Virginia, USA, 2018; Black and Blue: The Invisible Men and the Masque of Darkness, Yorkshire Sculpture Park, Wakefield, 2017; Twice Is Too Much, The Freies Museum, Berlin, 2010 and Blue Devils, Real Art Ways Museum, Connecticut, 2009.
-Black and Blue: The Invisible Men and the Masque of Darkness, will travel to City Hall Plaza in San Francisco for a period of three to six months from July 2018.
+Black and Blue: The Invisible Men and the Masque of Darkness, will travel from City Hall Plaza in San Francisco to LACMA in Los Angeles in August 2019.

 His works are in several collections including British Museum, London, UK; Newark Museum, New Jersey, USA; Pérez Art Museum Miami, Florida, USA; Modern Forms, London, UK; David Roberts Art Foundation, London, UK; Jameel Collection, Saudi Arabia; Facebook Corporate Collection, London, UK; 21 C Museum, Louisville, Kentucky, USA; Beth De Woody Collection, New York, USA; Walid Kamhawi Collection, Dubai, UAE; Frédéric de Goldschmidt, Brussels, Belgium; Levett Collection, London, UK and the Pizzuti Collection, Columbus, Ohio, USA.